Select Page

 Screenshot 2024 08 26 At 9.43.23 AM

-TMLS has created one of the most flexible and agile MLS data structures in the industry.
+DMLS has created one of the most flexible and agile MLS data structures in the industry.
 At the end of the process, its leadership team said that if they had to do it all again, they would have started by immediately converting every system to the RESO Data Dictionary.

-With TMLS’s front end of choice phase complete, additional MLS services will benefit from the data alignment initiative.
+With DMLS’s front end of choice phase complete, additional MLS services will benefit from the data alignment initiative.
 All data distribution services will be upgraded from legacy RETS to modern RESO-certified Web API services.

 Creating an independent API is also a possibility to go alongside current API services.
 Integrating standardized member and office data with the Association Management System (AMS) is up next.